How to Handle Alerts & Popups in Selenium?

-An Alert in Selenium is a small message box which appears on screen to give the user some information or notification.
-It notifies the user with some specific information or error, asks for permission to perform certain tasks and it also provides warning messages as well.
+An Alert in Selenium is a small JavaScript dialog box that appears on the screen to give the user some information or notification.
+It can confirm a specific action, request permission to perform an operation, or display a warning message.

-In this tutorial, we will learn how to handle popup in Selenium and different types of alerts found in web application Testing.
-We will also see how to handle Alert in Selenium WebDriver and learn how do we accept and reject the alert depending upon the alert types.
+In this tutorial, you will learn how to handle popups in Selenium and the different types of alerts found in web application testing.
+We will also see how to handle an alert in Selenium WebDriver and how to accept or reject it depending on the alert type.

 Types of Alerts in Selenium